HackerYou/HYFallBootcamp2014/2-Design/Week 4/Day 1/design_theory.md

 # Design Theory

-To learn about design you will explore and complete the following lessons at hackdesign.org in groups of 2-3.
+To learn about design you will explore and complete the following lessons at hackdesign.org.
 You will not become a designer in one day so the goal of this exercise is to get you familiar with some of the important concepts.
-As a group:

-* complete the lesson readings/videos
-* collaboratively create notes to summarize your learning
-* discuss your findings
+> In groups of 2-3 do the following readings, collaboratively create notes to summarize your learning, have discussions and complete the exercises.
+As a group you need to decide how you are going to tackle this.
+For example, you could skim the readings as a group, stopping where a group member finds an interesting or ambiguous point to discuss.

+> As a freelancer you will find that part of your time is going to be spent reading articles very much like the ones you will be reading here.

 ## What is Design?
 Lesson 0: Hello World (Objectified: A documentary for design)